Sign in

 Ask Fintool Equity Research AI

-Vasundhara Govil's questions to Nayax Ltd (NYAX) leadership • Q2 2025
+Vasundhara Govil's questions to Nayax (NYAX) leadership • Q2 2025

 Question

-Vasundhara Govil of Keefe, Bruyette & Woods (KBW), on behalf of Sanjay Sakhrani, asked for the year-to-date M&A revenue contribution, the outlook for hitting the full-year target, and an update on the rollout of the rental/subscription model from the VM Technology acquisition.
+Vasundhara Govil of Keefe, Bruyette & Woods (KBW), on behalf of Sanjay Sakhrani, questioned the M&A revenue contribution for the year and the progress of shifting the VM Technology business to a rental model.

 Answer